Taipa–Mangōnui

-Taipa-Mangonui or Taipa Bay-Mangonui is a string of small resort settlements – Taipa, Cable Bay, Coopers Beach, and Mangōnui – that lie along the coast of Doubtless Bay in the Far North District of New Zealand.
-They are so close together that they have run together to form one larger settlement.
+Taipa–Mangōnui or Taipa Bay–Mangōnui is a string of small resort settlements – Taipa, Cable Bay, Coopers Beach and Mangōnui – that lie along the coast of Doubtless Bay in the Far North District of New Zealand.
+As they have grown they have run together to form a small conurbation.

-The miniature conurbation lies 150 kilometres by road northwest of Whangārei (and 100 kilometres as the crow flies), 20 kilometres northeast of Kaitaia, and nearly 100 kilometres southeast of the northernmost tip of the North Island.
-It is one of the largest settlements in the Far North, after the main towns of Kerikeri, Kaitaia and Kaikohe.
-It is the northernmost centre in New Zealand with a population of more than 1000.
+Taipa–Mangōnui lies 150 kilometres by road northwest of Whangārei (100 kilometres in a straight line), 20 kilometres northeast of Kaitaia, and nearly 100 kilometres southeast of the northernmost tip of the North Island.
+It is the fourth largest urban area in the Far North, after the main towns of Kerikeri, Kaitaia and Kaikohe.
+It is the northernmost centre in New Zealand with a population of more than 1,000.